cosmos/cosmos-sdk/docs/glossary.md

 Here, encoding and decoding operations are designed to operate with interfaces nested any amount times (like an onion!).
 There is one public `TxMapper` in the basecoin root package, and all modules can register their own transaction types there.
-This allows us to deserialize the entire tx in one location (even with types defined in other repos), to easily embed an arbitrary tx inside another without specifying the type, and provide an automatic json representation to provide to users (or apps) to inspect the chain.
+This allows us to deserialize the entire transaction in one location (even with types defined in other repos), to easily embed an arbitrary tx inside another without specifying the type, and provide an automatic json representation to provide to users (or apps) to inspect the chain.

 Note how we can wrap any other transaction, add a fee level, and not worry about the encoding in our module any more?